palladian/palladian/src/site/markdown/TextClassifier.md

 | *beach* |    `2`    |   `17`   |    `1`    |
 | *paper* |    `6`    |    `4`   |   `10`    |

 To classify a new document, the classifier looks up the counts of each of its *n*-grams in the dictionary and calculates probabilities for each category.
-The used scoring mechanism is described in the section <a href="#scoring">Scoring</a>.
+The used scoring mechanism is described in the section <a href="#Scoring">Scoring</a>.

 Dictionaries are stored using a <a href="http://en.wikipedia.org/wiki/Trie">trie</a> data structure, which provides efficient storage as well as fast access during classification.
 For more information, refer to the Javadoc of `DictionaryTrieModel`.

 Scoring
 -------
-<a name="scoring"></a>

 For calculating category probabilities a `Scorer` is used.
 We employ a <a href="http://en.wikipedia.org/wiki/Naive_Bayes_classifier">Naïve-Bayes</a>-like method, which is turbocharged using complement class scoring as described in <a href="http://people.csail.mit.edu/jrennie/papers/icml03-nb.pdf">Tackling the Poor Assumptions of Naive Bayes Text Classifiers</a> (Jason D. M. Rennie; Lawrence Shih; Jaime Teevan; David R. Karger; 2003).